Mercerenies/gdlisp/doc/readthedocs/reference/quoting.rst

 This *will* evaluate the inner ``unquote`` but not the outer one, so if ``a`` has value ``1``, then this will return ``(quasiquote (unquote 1))``.

-**Warning:** Nested quasiquotes are an experimental feature, whose behavior may change in a future version of GDLisp.
-Use with caution.